Ottervanger/MultiETSC/README.md

 ## Installation
 MultiETSC is mainly built as a combination of python and bash scripts and in itself requires no installation.
-However, the set of ETSC algorithms as well as the algorithm configurator(s) do each have their own dependencies which are non-obvious.
+However, the set of ETSC algorithms as well as the algorithm configurator(s) do each have their own dependencies.
 In order to set up all dependencies of MultiETSC run the following command:
 ```bash
 $ make build # TODO: not implemeted